wssimms/gssquared/Docs/DevelopLog.md

  $3f2/3f3 hold the warmstart vector. $3f4 is the "checksum"; if $3F3 XOR'd with $a5 is equal to $3f4, then do a warmstart.

  So on ctrl-alt-F10 (reset) set $3f2-$3f4 to $00 $00 $00.

+ A remaining speaker issue - certain things cause the cpu to halt, but the speaker code is still running and then I'm not sure what happens.
+ This occurs on invalid opcodes as well as "infinite jump" loops.

+ So on a halt we stop executing code.
+But perhaps should continue to increment the cycle counter like we expect.. on a reset, we restart the cpu but the audio code is then out of sync. ok incrementing cycle counter anyway (based on expected cycles) is working there.

+ Our audio beeps are very buzzy.
+We're not filtering the audio in any way.